Love for Sale (Bilal album)

-Love for Sale is the unreleased second album by the American singer-songwriter Bilal.
+Love for Sale is an unreleased studio album by the American singer-songwriter Bilal, originally meant to be his second album.
 It was recorded from 2001 to 2003 at Electric Lady Studios in New York during the height of the Soulquarians era, a period in the studio's history marked by the frequent and innovative recording activity of that musical collective, in which Bilal was a member.
 Written and produced mainly by Bilal, the album was a departure from the producer-driven, hip hop-influenced neo-soul music of 1st Born Second (2001), his moderately successful debut album for Interscope Records.

 Bilal pursued a more raw and independent direction with Love for Sale, which he mostly composed on piano.
 At Electric Lady, he held improvisatory jam sessions with a live band featuring the trumpeter Leron Thomas, the drummer Steve McKie, and the pianist Robert Glasper, one of several former classmates the singer enlisted from New York's New School for Jazz and Contemporary Music.
 With the assistance of a few select producers, such as Dr. Dre and Soulquarians member J Dilla, Bilal experimented with different recording techniques, longer free-form compositions, and arrangements drawn from jazz and the blues.
 The resulting music features a densely layered fusion of genres, including soul, funk, and rock, with unconventional song structures and rhythms.
 Bilal's varied falsetto vocal performances throughout the album include sensual and ecstatic expressions of romantic devotion and lovesickness, with lyrics reflecting a distaste for writing what he called "contrived love songs".

 The album's dark and experimental nature was met with resistance from Interscope, who demanded Bilal record new music and delayed the release.
 The singer refused and continued to lobby Love for Sale while mixing the recordings in the studio.
 As he neared its completion and a prospective release date, an unfinished mix of the album leaked and circulated widely on the Internet in 2006, becoming one of the most notorious such cases during the rise of digital piracy.
 Interscope responded by shelving Love for Sales commercial release indefinitely, which aroused suspicion and controversy among Internet communities and exacerbated the label's conflict with Bilal, ending in his dismissal.

 The leaked album quickly enjoyed an underground popularity and online acclaim, inspiring the distressed singer to tour performing its songs and continue his career in more artistically daring directions.
 Its growing mystique as an innovative but neglected musical work helped enhance Bilal's profile, as he was sought after for recordings by other artists, while several of the album's contributors went on to work on his future projects.
 A cult classic among black music fans, Love for Sale has since been considered by some critics to be Bilal's masterpiece and a forerunner of similarly progressive R&B music that developed by the end of the 2000s decade.
 Interscope retained control of its master recordings, and another company has held the publishing rights, although the songs remain available online.